-- Heavy voice users (teachers, singers, performers, etc.)
+- Heavy voice use (teachers, singers, performers, etc.).

-The evaluation of a patient with a voice disorder usually begins with a visit to the Ear, Nose, and Throat physician.
-A careful history of the patient’s problem will usually narrow the range of potential causes.
-The physician may order a videostroboscopy examination be performed by a speech-language pathologist to assess function and structures of the voice box.
+An evaluation for a voice disorder usually begins with a visit to the Ear, Nose, and Throat physician.
+The physician may order a videostroboscopic examination to access the structure and function of the patient’s larynx (voice box).

 Videostroboscopy uses modern video and digital imaging technology to examine the voice box during the production of voice.
-The study gives high-resolution video images of the voice box in slow motion so that the vocal cords may each be carefully studied.
-This also provides a nice opportunity for each patient to see his or her voice box and have a better understanding of what the problem is.
-This study is performed at Eastern Carolina ENT Head & Neck Surgery
+The study gives high-resolution video images of the voice box in slow motion, so that the vocal cord may be carefully studied.
+This also provides a nice opportunity for each patient to see his or her voice box and have a better understanding of his/her voice problem.
+This study is performed at Eastern Carolina ENT Head & Neck Surgery.

-Speech therapy is used very commonly with many of the voice disorders.
-Often, speech therapy is the only therapy that is required.
-Speech therapy is appropriate for patients with vocal nodules, muscle tension dysphonia, vocal misuse or overuse, patients with weakness of their vocal folds, and patients who are post-op from surgery to their vocal folds, as well as numerous other problems with the voice.
+Once the videostroboscopic evaluation has been completed, the physician will confirm a diagnosis and implement a plan of care to best treat the voice disorder.
+Treatment of voice disorders ranges from speech therapy to medical therapy or even surgical therapy, depending on the particular diagnosis.
+In many cases, speech therapy is the only form of treatment required.
+Speech therapy is appropriate for patients with vocal nodules, muscle tension dysphonia, vocal misuse or overuse, patients with weakness of their vocal folds, and patients who are post-op from surgery for their vocal cords, as well as numerous other problems with the voice.
 Speech therapy is catered to the specific diagnosis for each patient.

 Speech therapy may include any of the following: